 A Thought That Won’t Leave Me This Memorial Day Morning

 It’s Memorial Day, and I woke up this morning with one thought in my head – Naval Chief Petty Officer Greg Billiter.
-It’s odd only in that in no way were Greg and I weren’t in any way close.
+It’s odd only in that Greg and I weren’t in any way close.
 He just happens to be the only person I ever knew personally who was lost in combat.

 Greg (’87) was two years behind me (’85) at Covington Latin School, and it wasn’t that we weren’t close because I didn’t like him for some reason.
 He was a great guy, smart, funny, quick smile.
 We played basketball and soccer together in high school and ran in a lot of the same circles.
 Before his family left my parish, I had been good friends with his older brother in grade school.
 Greg was an extraordinarily likable guy.
 But I honestly didn’t even know he was in the military (had been for 15 years) when I received a text in April 2007 from a co-worker who was married to one of his good friends from Latin School that Greg had been killed in Iraq.